Erik-Serbicki/music-room/README.md

 Everything else can stay the same.
 Here, we are just telling our App function to return the HomePage component, which will have the navigation to our other pages built in to it.

+My Home page also looks different than Tim's.
+In the most recent version of React Router, we don't want to nest the router components like he does in the video.
+If you still wanted to be able to follow the video anyway, the syntax itself is different.
+Below is the code you need to write to follow along as close to the video as possible, but with the new syntax.

 HomePage.js:

 ```javascript